MonoidMusician/blog/sources/pickling.md

     - External is relative – as it should be!
     - Your need to think about capturing intent
-      - [e.g.]{t=} file paths are probably your best indicator of intent – but if it was a temporary file, you could probably create a new temporary file instead! but oh now what if a different string is storing the path of the file, now you donʼt know how those pieces of data relate anymore and cannot update that string …
+      - [e.g.]{t=} file paths are probably your best indicator of intent – but if it was a temporary file, you could probably create a new temporary file instead! but oh now what if a different string is storing the path of the file, now you donʼt know how those pieces of data relate anymore and cannot update that string&nbsp;…
 #.
 Functions? *Are* functions data??
 (Iʼm including closures and procedures and routines and all that stuff in my definition of functions, btw.)
 #.
 Quotiented data (Agda, Lean, Rocq)
     - see [Subtypes/Quotients: Lies Told in Defense of the Truth](adt_lies_for_truth.html) ([WIP]{t=})